 The artifacts would be considered among the earliest evidence of people in North America.

-The findings, published today in Science, add weight to the hypothesis that initial human migration to the Americas followed a Pacific coastal route rather than through the opening of an inland ice-free corridor, said Loren Davis, a professor of anthropology at Oregon State University and the study’s lead author.
+The findings, to be published tomorrow (August 30) in the journal Science, add weight to the hypothesis that initial human migration to the Americas followed a Pacific coastal route rather than through the opening of an inland ice-free corridor, said Loren Davis, a professor of anthropology at Oregon State University and the study’s lead author.

 “The timing and position of the Cooper’s Ferry site are consistent with and most easily explained as the result of an early Pacific coastal migration.”